stefanwalther/qliksense-extension-tutorial/docs/04-Debugging-and-Web-Developer-Tools.md

 #### Using your favorite browser
 Even when developing using Qlik Sense Desktop you can use your favorite browser for debugging purposes at the same time:

-1. Open Qlik Sense Desktop (and leave it openend)
+1. Open Qlik Sense Desktop (and leave it opened)
 2. Open your favorite browser and open `http://localhost:4848`

 You'll see Qlik Sense' Hub and can open your browser's developer tools (most of the time by pressing `F12`).